Tal Afar: Assyrian Empire

-From perhaps the 25th century BC through to the 7th century AD it was an integral part of Assyria.
+From perhaps the 5th century BC through to the 7th century AD it was an integral part of Assyria.

 Ottoman Empire

-The English traveller, archaeologist, and future diplomat Austen Henry Layard—one day to become the United Kingdom's Ambassador to the Ottoman Empire—wrote in his book 1867 book Nineveh and Its Remains:
+The British military officer and traveler Frederick Forbes, who journeyed through northern Mesopotamia in the early 19th century, described Tal Afar in his 1838 travel account:There is no bazar or market-place in the town, and only a few shops, such as those of the blacksmith, carpenter, and tanner; the latter is the only Christian inhabitant, all the others being Musulmans, a mixture of Arabs and Kurds.
+The language generally spoken is Kurdish, but Arabic is also commonly understood.The English traveller, archaeologist, and future diplomat Austen Henry Layard—one day to become the United Kingdom's Ambassador to the Ottoman Empire—wrote in his book 1867 book Nineveh and Its Remains:

-Nelida Fuccaro wrote "After Hafiz Pasha's expedition in 1837 Tall 'Afar was occupied permanently by Ottoman troops and started to be used as a base to control the movements of a number of the Yazidi tribes of eastern Sinjar.
+Nelida Fuccaro wrote "After Hafiz Pasha's expedition in 1837 Tall 'Afar was occupied permanently by Ottoman Turkish troops and started to be used as a base to control the movements of a number of the rebellious Yazidi tribes of the Sinjar region to the west.
 In the 1880s Tall 'Afar became an administrative unit depending on the Sinjar qadha."

 Sometime during the Ottoman Empire, the Ottoman Army founded the city as a sole military outpost constructed on top of a hill.
 Remains of the fortress can still be seen today.
 Also garrisoned at the fortress were Turkmen members of the Daloodi tribe who following the withdrawal of the Ottoman Army became the first civilian occupants of the town built around the fortress.
-Aylmer Haldane, the British General Officer Commanding Mesopotamia, described Tel Afar as "That town of ten thousand inhabitants is picturesquely situated on four knolls, which stand two on each side of a deep gully, whence rises a stream which supplies the inhabitants with water."
+Aylmer Haldane, the British General Officer Commanding Mesopotamia, described Tel Afar as "That town of ten thousand Turcoman inhabitants is picturesquely situated on four knolls, which stand two on each side of a deep gully, whence rises a stream which supplies the inhabitants with water."